LuizStSantos/financing-evaluation-system/README.md

 Yes
 Do you own a company? (yes or no):
 No
-Is your name with Serasa? (yes or no):
+Did your credit score drop from 670? (yes or no):
 No
-Enter the loan amount to be acquired:
+Enter the loan amount you wish to acquire:
 11,000
-Enter the % for down payment or down payment amount:
+Enter the down payment, either as a percentage or absolute value:
 2,000 // Here it can be a value (e.g., 20%)
 The down payment is: R$ 2,000.00
 Do you accept the down payment amount? (yes or no):